 Understanding and combatting the various levels of violence

 Within Indian society, social, political and institutional factors lead to a culture of violence against women.
-This violence is visible at the individual, interpersonal, community and society level.
+This is visible at the individual, interpersonal, community and society level.
 Known as the social ecology model, this demonstrates how violence against women is normalized and sustained within various levels of society, and more so, how each level interrelates to create systems of oppression.

 The levels of the social ecology: